shanshs/Team-Pigeon/docs/status.md

  obs = np.reshape(grid_binary, (10, OBS_SIZE, OBS_SIZE)
 ```

+We create a function called genMap() to generate the tunnel in the XML.
+We also use a bool variable called fixed to decide whether to apply randomness for the location of the obstacles or to used a predetermined set of obstacles we created.
+To keep the simplicity, our agent always faces the north and only takes discrete actions consisting of:

+* Strafe right
+* Strafe left
+* Move forward
+* Move backwards

+Each episode will see the agent taking the above actions until it reaches a terminal state of either successfully landing in the pool of water or dying from hitting an obstacle.
 To get the action of each step, we apply the following function from lecture:

 $$